Asthall Manor Kitchen Garden

 You could do a morning or an afternoon and we’ll provide you with a cup of tea and biscuits.

-If you’d like to join us from 10:30am – 4:30pm then we can provide a vegetarian or vegan lunch, too.
+If you’d like to join us for the whole day from 10:30am – 4:30pm then we can provide a vegetarian or vegan lunch, too.

 Tasks will be fun, varied, sociable and informative and will always be tailored to your ability or capacity.